1chor/SoC-project/README.md

  ```

 ## Running the Build on the Xilinx ZCU102
+ - Use default [ZCU102 User Guide](https://www.xilinx.com/support/documentation/boards_and_kits/zcu102/ug1182-zcu102-eval-bd.pdf) as a reference for switches and connectors location.
  - Set boot mode of the board to "SD Boot".
-Insert SD card to the board.
+ - Insert SD card to the board.
  - Connect external monitor using HDMI.
 Please note that HDMI must be connected before board power-on.
- - Connect USB mouse (and optionally USB keyboard) as shown below.
+ - Connect USB mouse and USB keyboard using USB hub as shown below.
  - Power on the board
  <p align="center">
  <img src="./report/images/ZCU102.png" width="600">